 If you have questions or comments about a particular action, please get in touch with the agency contact listed in each agenda entry.
-If you have general questions about or suggestions for improving the agenda or questions about EPA's decisionmaking process, please contact: Phil Schwartz (1803A), Environmental Protection Agency, 1200 Pennsylvania Avenue NW., Washington, DC 20460; phone: (202)564_6564; e_mail: schwartz.philip@epa.gov.
+If you have general questions about or suggestions for improving the agenda or questions about EPA's decisionmaking process, please contact: Phil Schwartz (1803A), Environmental Protection Agency, 1200 Pennsylvania Avenue NW., Washington, DC 20460; phone: (202) 564-6564; e-mail: schwartz.philip@epa.gov.

+SUPPLEMENTARY INFORMATION:

-SUPPLEMENTARY INFORMATION: Table of Contents
+Table of Contents

-A. What Are EPA's Goals in Developing Regulations and Policies and What Key Principles, Statutes, and Executive Orders Drive Our Rule- and Policymaking Process?

-B. How Can You Be Involved in EPA's Rule- and Policymaking Process?

-C. What Actions Are Included in the Agenda and What Is the Relationship Between the Agenda and Regulatory Plan?

-- D. How Is the Agenda Organized?

-- E. What Information Is in Agenda Entries?

-- F. How Can You Find Out More About EPA Rulemakings?
+- A. What Are EPA's Regulatory Goals and What Key Principles, Statutes, and Executive Orders Inform Our Rule and Policymaking Process? - B. How Can You Be Involved in EPA's Rule and Policy Making Process? - C. What Actions Are Included in the Agenda and What is the Relationship between the Agenda and Regulatory Plan? - D. How Is the Agenda Organized? - E. What Information Is in Agenda Entries? - F. How Can You Find Out More About EPA Rulemakings? - G. What Special Attention Do We Give to the Impacts of Rules on Small

-G. What Special Attention Do We Give to the Impacts of Rules on Small Businesses, Small Governments, and Small Nonprofit Organizations?
+Businesses, Small Governments, and Small Nonprofit Organizations?
+H. Thank You for Collaborating with Us

-A. What Are EPA's Goals in Developing Regulations and Policies and What Key Principles, Statutes, and Executive Orders Drive Our Rule- and Policymaking Process?
+A. What Are EPA's Regulatory Goals and What Key Principles, Statutes, and Executive Orders Inform Our Rule and Policymaking Process?

 Our primary objective is to protect human health and the environment.
-To achieve this objective and ensure that our decisions are cost-effective and protective, we conduct high quality scientific, economic, and policy analyses.
-These analyses are planned and initiated at early stages in the regulatory development process, so that Agency decisionmakers are well informed of the qualitative and quantitative benefits and costs as they select among alternative approaches.
-It is also important that we continue to apply new and improved methods to protect the environment, such as: building flexibility into regulations from the very beginning, creating strong partnerships with the regulated community, vigorously engaging in public outreach and involvement, and using effective nonregulatory approaches.
-Research, testing and adoption of new environmental protection methods are also central tenets in environmental problem solving.
+To achieve this objective and ensure that our decisions are cost-effective and fully protective, we conduct high quality scientific, economic, and policy analyses.
+These analyses are planned and initiated at early stages in the regulatory development process, so that Agency decision makers are well informed of the qualitative and quantitative benefits and costs as they select among alternative approaches.
+It is also important that we continue to apply new and improved methods to protect the environment, such as: Building flexibility into regulations from the very beginning, creating strong partnerships with the regulated community, vigorously engaging in public outreach and involvement, and using effective nonregulatory approaches.
+Research, testing and adoption of new environmental protection methods are also a central tenet in environmental problem solving.
 The integration of all these elements via a well managed regulatory development process and a strong commitment to innovative solutions will ensure that we all benefit from significant environmental improvements that are fair, efficient, and protective.
 Our overall success is measured by our effectiveness in protecting human health and the environment.

-For a more expansive discussion of our regulatory philosophy and priorities please see our Statement of Priorities in the FY 2005 Regulatory Plan (epa.gov/regagenda).

-Besides the fundamental environmental laws authorizing EPA actions such as the Clean Air Act and Clean Water Act, there are legal requirements that apply to the issuance of regulations that are generally contained in the Administrative Procedure Act, the Regulatory Flexibility Act as amended by the Small Business Regulatory Enforcement Fairness Act, the Unfunded Mandates

-Reform Act, the Paperwork Reduction Act, the National Technology Transfer and Advancement Act, and the Congressional Review Act.
+For a more expansive discussion of our regulatory philosophy and priorities please see our new Statement of Priorities in the FY 2006 Regulatory Plan (www.epa.gov/regagenda).
+Besides the fundamental environmental laws authorizing EPA actions such as the Clean Air Act and Clean Water Act, there are legal requirements that apply to the issuance of regulations that are generally contained in the Administrative Procedure Act, the Regulatory Flexibility Act as amended by the Small Business Regulatory Enforcement Fairness Act, the Unfunded Mandates Reform Act, the Paperwork Reduction Act, the National Technology Transfer and Advancement Act, and the Congressional Review Act.

-We also must meet a number of requirements contained in Executive orders.
-Of particular significance for EPA rulemakings are Executive Orders 12866 (Regulatory Planning and Review; 58 FR 51735; October 4, 1993), 12898 (Environmental Justice; 59 FR 7629; February 16, 1994), 13045 (Children's Health Protection; 62 FR 19885; April 23, 1997), 13132 (Federalism; 64 FR 43255; August 10, 1999), 13175 (Consultation and Coordination with Indian Tribal Governments; 65 FR 67249; November 9, 2000), and 13211 (Energy; 66 FR 28355; May 22, 2001).
+We also must meet a number of requirements contained in Executive Orders.
+Of particular significance for EPA rulemakings are Executive Orders 12866 (Regulatory Planning and Review; 58 FR 51735; October 4, 1993), 12898 (Environmental Justice; 59 FR 7629; February 16, 1994), 13045 (Children's Health Protection; 62 FR 19885; April 23, 1997), 13132 (Federalism; 64 FR 43255, August 10, 1999), 13175 (Consultation and Coordination with Indian Tribal Governments; 65 FR 67249, November 9, 2000), and 13211 (Energy; 66 FR 28355, May 22, 2001).